 Google Docs is a very handy word processing tool that can be used to create various types of documents.
 If you’re trying to create a checklist, for example, Google Docs and other similar Google apps provide handy checklist features that you can use.

-In this article, we’ll show you how to add a checkbox to a Google Doc or Google Sheet to create an interactive checklist.
+As with many things, there are several ways to use the checkbox feature in Google Docs.
+In this article, we’ll show you how to add a checkbox in several ways to a Google Doc or Google Sheet and how to create an interactive checklist.

 If you wish to create an interactive checklist in Google Docs using checkboxes, you can do so by following these steps:

-- Open Google Docs and click on + to create a new document.
+- Open Google Docs and click on Blank (+) to create a new document.

 - When you’re ready to type in your checkbox list, click on Format in the top menu.

-- Click on the checkbox option on the upper right side.
+- Next, click on the checkbox option on the upper right side.
 This is the one with the clear box bulleting.

 - After finishing your list, save your document.